HusnianAkbar001/legal_ai_lawyer_v3/README.md

 ## Notes

-* Backend, Celery worker, and Frontend must be run in **separate terminals**.
+* Backend, Celery Worker, and Frontend must be run in **separate terminals**
-* Ensure `.env` files are correctly configured.
+* Redis must be running for Celery tasks
-* Celery tasks will not execute if Redis is not running.
+* `.env` files must be correctly configured

 ---